oomph-lib/oomph-lib/README.md

 brew install cmake
 ```

- If your package manager does not provide a recent enough version of `cmake`, you will need to build it from source.
+ If your package manager does not provide a recent enough version of CMake, you will need to build it from source.
 You can find instructions on how to do this [below](#Building-CMake) and on the [CMake website](https://cmake.org/install/).

 ### Ninja